dgvirtual/jar-search-api/README.md

 ## Speeding up search
 Enabling SQLite3 ICU extension will halve the speed of most time-consuming searches.
 See tutorial [Enhancing SQlite3 with ICU extension](https://dg.lapas.info/irasas/enhancing-sqlite3-with-icu-extension/) on how to do that on Ubuntu.
-If you are running this app on Linux, you can try using one of tthe two binaries distributed with this app (files libSqliteIcu_*.so, with sqlite version and Ubuntu version specified in the file name).
+If you are running this app on Linux, you can try using one of the two binaries distributed with this app (files libSqliteIcu_*.so, with sqlite version and Ubuntu version specified in the file name).

 The ICU extension name should be put into the constant `SQLITE_ICU_EXT` in `.env` file.